University of New England - Innovation for a Healthier Planet

 Collection Scope and Content

-This collection includes numerous items relating to Chansonetta Stanley Emmons’ life and work, including include copies of correspondence, photographs, articles, and glass plate negatives of images taken in Kingfield and New Portland, Maine.
+This collection includes numerous items relating to Chansonetta Stanley Emmons’ life and work, including copies of correspondence, photographs, articles, and glass plate negatives of images taken in Kingfield and New Portland, Maine.

 Biographical/Historical Note